intel/MultiArchUefiPkg/README.md

 different mechanism for invoking emulated code, for debugging situations where the X86InterpreterSyncExceptionCallback machinery (exception-driven detection of emulated code execution) doesn't work (e.g. adding a new host CPU port, running certain x64 apps on RISC-V, ...).
+Due to maturity of RISC-V UEFI firmware at this time, all RISC-V builds default to WRAPPED_ENTRY_POINTS=YES.

+A RISC-V build can include AArch64 support when built with the SUPPORTS_AARCH64_BINS=YES option.
+Note: this will increase the binary size nearly 2x to 3MiB!
+This option is off by defualt.

 If you build with CHECK_ORPHAN_CONTEXTS=YES, EmulatorDxe will perform more runtime checks to handle unexpeced/non-linear control flow from